 3.2 The government should have more responsibility towards old citizens and working parents compared to the unemployed

 A crucial aspect of the sustainability of modern welfare states is the public support given to its policies.
-A vast literature in social sciences has addressed the social legitimacy of welfare policies that are targeted at specific groups (Oorschot and Roosma 2017), as they indicate contentious views on which social groups are more or less deserving of the State attention.
+A vast literature in social sciences has addressed the social legitimacy of welfare policies that are targeted at specific groups (van Oorschot and Roosma, 2017), as they indicate contentious views on which social groups are more or less deserving of the State attention.
 In the ESS, respondents were asked to indicate how much responsibility governments should have for the following:

-“… ensure sufficient childcare services for working parents”
+‘… ensure sufficient childcare services for working parents’

-“… ensure a reasonable standard of living for the old”
+‘… ensure a reasonable standard of living for the old’

-“…ensure a reasonable standard of living for the unemployed”
+‘… ensure a reasonable standard of living for the unemployed’

-In the Figure 3.1, higher values denote higher government responsibility.
-On average, respondents from all countries (except The Netherlands) believe that the government should be least responsible for the unemployed compared to working parents and older citizens.
+In Figure 3.1, higher values denote higher government responsibility.
+On average, respondents from all countries (except the Netherlands) believe that the government should be least responsible for the unemployed compared to working parents and older citizens.
 It is also worth noting the magnitude of the differences between groups across countries.
-The gap between unemployed and other groups is much larger Poland and Germany, compared to other countries such as Spain, for example.
+The gap between unemployed and other groups is much larger in Poland and Germany, compared to other countries such as Spain, for example.
 In Ireland, similar to Switzerland, the gaps between these three groups are significantly smaller.